 ii) wholly fall within the high seas are to be considered as being taken in the high seas;

 iii) overlap one or more areas under national jurisdictions of coastal States and/or the high seas, shall be distributed proportionately by area.
-In cases where there is disagreement by one or more participants, the supporting evidence shall be provided to, and considered by the Commission;
+In cases where there is disagreement by one or more CPCs, the supporting evidence shall be provided to, and considered by the Commission in accordance with the process established by the Commission pursuant to Article 6.8(1)(a);

 iv) are taken by vessels of a coastal State CPC fishing within its own area under national jurisdiction, shall be considered as being taken within that CPCs’ area under national jurisdiction;

-v) are taken by vessels flagged to a Member of the REIO CPC within the exclusive economic zone of the REIO’s Outermost Regions shall be considered as being taken within that REIO CPC’s national jurisdiction;
+v) are taken by vessels flagged to a Member State of the REIO CPC within the exclusive economic zone of the REIO’s Outermost Regions shall be considered as being taken within that REIO CPC’s national jurisdiction;

 vi) are taken by vessels of a CPC fishing within the exclusive economic zone of that CPC’s Overseas Territories shall be considered as being taken within that CPC’s national jurisdiction.

 (d) Catches reported or estimated without associated spatial effort data (as required by IOTC Resolution 15/02, or any superseding Resolution), shall be considered as being taken on the high seas by that CPC.
-In cases where the flag State is in disagreement with another CPC, supporting evidence shall be provided for consideration by the Commission ;
+In cases where the flag State is in disagreement with another CPC, supporting evidence shall be provided for consideration by the Commission in accordance with the process established by the Commission pursuant to Article 6.8(1)(a);

-(e) Notwithstanding paragraph 6.8(3)(d) and unless otherwise demonstrated by the coastal flag State, catches by small artisanal vessels of a limited range of a coastal State CPC in its coastal fisheries as defined in Resolution 15/02 are assumed to have been taken within the area under the national jurisdiction of that coastal State CPC, irrespective of whether spatial effort data is available.
+(e) Notwithstanding paragraph 6.8(3)(d) and unless otherwise demonstrated by the coastal flag State, catches by small artisanal vessels of a limited range of a coastal State CPC in its coastal fisheries as defined in Resolution 15/02 are assumed to have been taken within the area under the national jurisdiction of that coastal State CPC, irrespective of whether spatial effort data is available.]

 Correction for Extenuating Circumstances

-6.9 (1) A CPC whose ability to fish for stocks covered by this Resolution has been severely restrained or impeded by extenuating circumstances may seek to have its allocation for that stock corrected or carried forward.
+6.9 (1) A CPC whose ability to fish for stocks covered by this Resolution has been severely restrained or impeded by extenuating circumstances may seek to have its allocation for that stock adjusted or have it, or a portion, carried forward.
 The CPC shall submit a formal documented request to the IOTC Secretariat at least 60 days before the Commission annual meeting for a decision of the Commission.

 (2) Extenuating Circumstances include but are not limited to: